slytechroot/Microsoft-Azure/Entra-ID-Monitoring.md

 | sort status.errorCode

-Password based attacks:
+Password based attacks:<BR>
 Stolen credentials are cheap.
 Credential-dumping sites and breach databases provide attackers with ready-made lists of real usernames and passwords.
-Many of these credentials are tied to active corporate accounts where users have reused passwords from personal services.
+Many of these credentials are tied to active corporate accounts where users have reused passwords from personal services.<BR><BR>
 Entra ID is an especially attractive target because its authentication endpoints are internet-exposed by design.
 Any attacker with a username list can start attempting logins without ever touching the target's network perimeter.
 And when a login succeeds, it can look identical to a legitimate one, with no exploit, no malware, and no network anomalies.
-The only way to catch it is through log analysis.
+The only way to catch it is through log analysis.<BR><BR>
-Password Spraying
+Password Spraying<BR>
 The attacker tries a small set of common passwords against many accounts.
-The goal is to stay under the lockout thresholds.
+The goal is to stay under the lockout thresholds.<BR>
 Lockout thresholds are protection policies that lock accounts after reaching a pre-defined number of failed attempts.
-When a user is locked, they can't access their account until an admin or a defined timeout unlocks the account.
+When a user is locked, they can't access their account until an admin or a defined timeout unlocks the account.<BR>
 For example, if the policy is set to lock the account after 10 failed attempts, the attacker never exceeds 5 per account to stay stealthy.
-The volume is spread across accounts rather than concentrated in a single account.
+The volume is spread across accounts rather than concentrated in a single account.<BR><BR>
-How it looks in logs:
+How it looks in logs:<BR>
 	• Many failed sign-ins from the same IP address.
 	• Failures spread across multiple different usernames.
-	• All attempts occur within a short time window.
+	• All attempts occur within a short time window.<BR><BR>
-Brute Force
+Brute Force<BR>
 On the other hand, in brute-force attacks, the attacker tries many passwords against a single account.
 This technique is less common against Entra ID due to the lockout policies.
-However, attackers can bypass this by throttling their attempts and spreading them over a long period, so they never exceed the lockout threshold.
+However, attackers can bypass this by throttling their attempts and spreading them over a long period, so they never exceed the lockout threshold.<BR>
 For example, an attacker might try just one password per hour against the same account.
-This keeps the noise low enough to avoid triggering a lockout, making it slow and harder to detect because the attempts may a longer time window.
+This keeps the noise low enough to avoid triggering a lockout, making it slow and harder to detect because the attempts may a longer time window.<BR><BR>
-How it looks in logs:
+How it looks in logs:<BR>
-	• Many failed sign-ins against a single username.
+	• Many failed sign-ins against a single username.<BR>
-	• High volume of attempts from a single IP or a small number of .
+	• High volume of attempts from a single IP or a small number of .<BR><BR>
 Detecting With Logs
 To filter failure attempts in Sign-in logs, you can use the query below.
 Note that you are also filtering out conditionalAccessStatus that are not equal to success.
 This is necessary because a successful authentication can have error codes in some steps of the login process.
 List all failed sign-in attempts